mohamedgamal30/mumz-world/README.md

 # Weather Wrapper API

 **Description:**
 The Weather Wrapper API is a production-ready NestJS application that wraps a third-party weather API (OpenWeatherMap) to provide current weather, 5-day forecasts, and user-managed favorite locations.
 It supports REST and GraphQL, implements caching, rate limiting, authentication, logging, and includes a background job to periodically update cached data.
-This repository demonstrates best practices in NestJS architecture, testing, and error handling.

-## Features

-- **Weather Endpoints:** Retrieve current weather and 5-day forecasts for any city.
-- **Favorite Locations:** Authenticated users can add, list, and remove favorite locations stored in a PostgreSQL database.
-- **GraphQL Support:** Query weather and favorite locations via GraphQL queries and mutations.
-- **Caching & Rate Limiting:** Cache responses to reduce external API calls and apply rate limiting to avoid abuse.
-- **Robust Error Handling:** Comprehensive try/catch, HTTP exceptions, and global exception filters ensure consistent error responses.
-- **Authentication (JWT):** Secure endpoints for managing favorite locations.
-- **Background Jobs:** Periodically refresh cached weather data for favorite locations.
-- **Comprehensive Logging & Swagger Documentation:** Detailed request logging and professional-grade Swagger UI documentation.
-- **Testing:** Thorough unit tests with Jest for core services, ensuring 100% coverage for critical components.

 ## Quick Start